LuniumLuk/Tira/Doc/Document.md

 ### 4.2 Other scenes

-For my own scenes, I select some of the representative ones that each demonstrates some of the features of my renderer.
+For my own scenes, I select some of the representative ones that each demonstrates some of the features of my renderer, see *Figure 8~12*.

 ![Test orbs by Yasutoshi Mori, a demonstration of pure diffuse, glossy metallic and colored glass materials respectively.
 The picture is rendered in 1600x1200 with 256 SPP in 5.6 hours by RTX 2070s.](./Image/large_orbs_256.png){width=400px}